 - National Security Language Initiative for Youth (NSLI-Y) - provides a full scholarship for pre-college students interested in studying languages of interest to National Security.
-This includes Arabic, Chinese and Russian.
+This includes Arabic, Chinese.
 Students must be in high school or recent high school graduates.

 - The Fund for Education Abroad General Scholarship - awards up to $10,000 to twenty students.
 Students must be undergraduates enrolled in a four-year US college or university and planning to study abroad for at least four weeks.